Earl K. Fernandes

-Earl Kenneth Mario Fernandes (born September 21, 1972) is a Catholic prelate who has served as bishop of the Diocese of Columbus in Ohio since 2022.
+Earl Kenneth Mario Fernandes (born September 21, 1972) is an American Catholic prelate who has served as bishop of the Diocese of Columbus in Ohio since 2022.

 Fernandes is the first Indian-American bishop of the Latin Church in the United States, is the first person of color to serve as the bishop of the Diocese of Columbus, and was at the time of his appointment the youngest diocesan bishop in the United States.